cashflowy/docs/README.md

 ### Deployment
 This is deployed using netlify.
+When deployment fails, the most common reasons are broken links.
+Try to build locally to see figure out the broken links or other problems.

 ## License